aslushnikov/chess/README.md

 Today, the money are long gone, but I'm still very proud that the AI won over a lot of my friends.
 You can try it yourself [here](https://aslushnikov.github.io/chess/).

-Note that the AI is a little slow.
-The yellow bulb in the top-right corner means it's thinking.
-As far as I remember, the game engine implements all of the chess rules.